Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-Application for a Premises Licence at The Palms Hotel (Boka by Palms)
+Application for a Premises Licence - The Palms Hotel (Boka by Palms)

-The primary item scheduled for discussion was an application for a premises licence for Boka by Palms, located at The Palms Hotel, Southend Arterial Road, Hornchurch, RM11 3UJ.
-The application, made by Boka By Palms Ltd under section 17 of the Licensing Act 2003, sought permission for various licensable activities.
+The Licensing Sub-Committee convened to consider an application for a premises licence for The Palms Hotel, located at Southend Arterial Road, Hornchurch, RM11 3UJ.
+The application was made by Boka By Palms Ltd.

 Attendees